jianhong/chipseq/README.md

 ## design table

 To make sure DiffBind to be run, antibody must be provided.
-The control could be empty.
+The control could be empty. `track_` columes are optional. save the design table as a csv file.
+See samples in assets/design*.

 | group | replicate | fastq_1 | fastq_2 | antibody | control | track_color | track_group |
 |-------|-----------|---------|---------|----------|---------|-------------|-------------|